joshua-cheng2210/biol1009/README.md

 3) copy the link and paste it in the browser

 ## TODO (simple)
-- when checking for unique questions, you gotta check for the options and the correct options too
 - host it on git hub pages

 ## TODO (starting from the most important feature):